YDK-Solutions/ydk/README.md

 ### Run-time environment

 There is an open issue with gRPC on Centos/Fedora, which requires an extra step before running any YDK gNMI application.
-See this issue on `GRPC GitHub <https://github.com/grpc/grpc/issues/10942#issuecomment-312565041>`_ for details.
+See this issue on [GRPC GitHub](https://github.com/grpc/grpc/issues/10942#issuecomment-312565041). for details.
 As a workaround, the YDK based application runtime environment must include setting of `LD_LIBRARY_PATH` variable:

 ```